huggingface/blog/stable-diffusion-finetuning-intel.md

 ## Setting up the cluster

-Our friends at [Intel](https://huggingface.co/intel) provided four servers hosted on the [Intel Developer Cloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html) (IDC).
+Our friends at [Intel](https://huggingface.co/intel) provided four servers hosted on the [Intel Developer Cloud](https://www.intel.com/content/www/us/en/developer/tools/devcloud/services.html) (IDC), a service platform for developing and running workloads in Intel®-optimized deployment environments with the latest Intel processors and performance-optimized software stacks.

 Each server is powered by two Intel Sapphire Rapids CPUs with 56 physical cores and 112 threads.
 Here's the output of `lscpu`:

 ```
 Architecture:            x86_64